-As the beginning of the second half of the year, it’s a great time to start off on a new foot.
+As we’re at the beginning of the second half of the year, it’s a great time to start on a new foot.

 It’s also a great point to start working on any of those new year’s resolutions that you’ve put off attempting for the first half of the year!

 Like all other months, July has a pretty storied history worth taking a closer look at!

 So, let’s do just that and look at the origins of the month, the interesting observances it has, and some significant points in history that happened to fall in July!